Ride on the E-Commerce Big Data Wave - Learn from the Fashion Giant

 As the strongest game player in the online shopping platforms global market, ASOS sells over 850 brands and its own range, meaning that there are more than 85,000 products sold every day and 5,000 new ones added every week.
 It is revealed that the use of data analytics has boosted ASOS' sales by 142% in 2011.
 In the following, Radica would examine how ASOS gets the best out of data analytics and technology in 3 dimensions:

-1. Personalised Shopping Experience: ASOS -> Customers
+1. Personalised Shopping Experience: ASOS à customers

 Shopping on this British fashion and beauty online platform is much more innovative than wandering and searching for goods in physical apparel shops.
 ASOS utilises data analytics to determine which and in what sequence products are displayed on a customer's search.
 That means, by analysing customers' profile and browsing history, ASOS provides you and me with different product suggestions despite inputting the same keyword in its search bar.
-Such personalised engagement impresses customers as they get what they want at a first instance; it also benefits business decision-making and increases customer engagement and earnings in the long run.
+Such personalised engagement impresses customers as they get what they want at a first instance; it also benefits business decision-making (see Point 2 and 3) and increases customer engagement and earnings in the long run.

-3. Trends and Searches: Customers -> ASOS
+3. Trends and Searches: Customers à ASOS

 According to statistics given by ASOS, nearly 70% of its UK orders are made on its phone application; with each person spending on average 80 minutes on the app per month.
 Seeing such mobile-active customers and large usage of the app, this year ASOS has launched a new "visual search" function, enabling customers to take instant pictures from mobile cameras and find similar items on the ASOS platform.
 While customers discover their target products (or similars!), they are contributing data, in return to ASOS, for it to understand customer preferences and derive market trends.
 Of course, this is all supported by artificial intelligence (which matches and discovers similar items in colour, shape, size etc.), machine learning and Big Data (which improves accuracy and precision of AI discovery as the database grows).
 This function creates a win-win situation: customers no longer need to give awkward conversions to strangers asking where their fashion pieces are from; ASOS has created a new channel exclusively for itself, to gain information and data directly from its customers.